-The average lifespan of residential water heaters is 10-12 years.
+The typical lifespan of residential water heaters is between ten and twelve years.

-Water Heater sizing is an essential replacement consideration.
+Water Heater sizing is an important replacement consideration.